Lillian LaSalle – Director, Producer

 Mark Demolar is a musician and film editor based in Brooklyn, New York.
 His work as a musician includes the release of multiple records as well as national and international tours with the band Woodsman.
 When not working on music he has helped bring documentary films, music videos, and commercials to life through his experience in video editing.
 Most notably the Sundance audience award winning film Alive Inside.

-Antony Barkworth-Knight – Animator
+Anthony Barkworth-Knight – Animator

 Antony Barkworth-Knight is a filmmaker from Manchester, UK.
 As a filmmaker he produces diverse work encompassing artist film, documentary, music video and live performance.
 Central to his work is a strong interplay between audio and visual.
 This interplay is driven by use of a wide variety of techniques such as hand drawn animation, abstract video, field recordings and intimate interviews.
 The end results are tapestries of sight and sound.
 Recent work includes: Homage to the Rain – Lighwaves Festival, 2019; The Remnants Parade – Stock Gallery, 2019; Utah Dream – Random Acts, Channel 4, 2018; Blackburn – Blackburn Museum and art Gallery, 2018; Bardo / Window – Music videos, GoGo Penguin, 2018; New North and South – Manchester Art Gallery, 2018; Lasagne Rhythm – Music video, Lavender Worm, 2018; The Nature of Nano – Manchester Science Festival, 2017; Counterpoint – HOME Cinemas / Manchester Jazz Festival, 2016 .